 Another great example of small business support came in November, when the UK ICC and Bluegrass SBDC organized and produced Lexington's second annual Global Entrepreneurship Week, which saw more than 400 participants attending events and workshops focused on entrepreneurs and early-stage businesses.
 It should be noted that GEW kicked off with the announcement of the relocation of five startups to Lexington from Texas, Ohio, Rhode Island and Illinois.

 The decision of each of these companies to relocate to Lexington was due to the strength of Lexington's entrepreneurial community, potential collaboration with UK researchers, and essential local and state incentives that support early-stage companies.

 One measure of the success of the BBDP's efforts is demonstrated in the results of the Lexington Venture Club's annual survey of startups and early-stage companies.
 Based on the self-reported results, it is very clear that homegrown entrepreneurs and business are growing and flourishing.

 Yes, these ventures have many challenges (and opportunities) ahead of them, but rest assured that the BBDP will continue its efforts to support local entrepreneurs and small businesses.

 I applaud the editorial board's recent focus on local entrepreneurs in terms of encouraging local job growth.
 We ask that the paper continue by increasing its coverage of such issues, which in turn also nurtures and recognizes the success of the entire entrepreneurial community.

-At issue: Jan.
+Jan.
 27 editorial, "Best way for Lexington to create jobs?
 Grow them from small businesses"